Research | Ayel L. R. Batac

 RESEARCH SUMMARY

-My research centres on the social epidemiology of sexually transmitted and blood-borne infections (STBBIs), with a focus on marginalised and underserved populations, including men who have sex with men (MSM) and sex worker communities.
-I am particularly interested in STBBI prevention and control, with an emphasis on the structural, behavioural, and social determinants that shape health inequities.
+My research centres on the social epidemiology of sexually transmitted infections (STIs), with a focus on marginalized and underserved populations, including men who have sex with men (MSM) and sex worker communities.
+I am particularly interested in STI prevention and control, with an emphasis on the structural, behavioural, and social determinants that shape health inequities.

 I also examine infectious disease prevention and response in low- and middle-income countries (LMICs) and low-resource settings.
-My current work includes evaluating pay-it-forward models as innovative behavioural interventions to improve access to gonorrhoea and chlamydia testing among MSM.
-I also maintain broader interests in respiratory infections, including tuberculosis (TB), respiratory syncytial virus (RSV), influenza (flu), and coronavirus disease 2019 (COVID-19).
-While I have growing interests in implementation science and infectious disease modelling, my current focus lies in mixed-methods research, knowledge synthesis, and epidemiological analysis.
-I am actively engaged in knowledge translation (KT) and knowledge mobilisation (KMb) efforts to bridge research with policy and practice, ensuring that evidence informs real-world decision-making.
+My current work includes evaluating pay-it-forward approaches as innovative behavioural interventions to improve access to gonorrhea and chlamydia testing among MSM in China.
+I also maintain broader interests in respiratory infections, including coronavirus disease 2019 (COVID-19), influenza (flu), respiratory syncytial virus (RSV), and tuberculosis (TB).
+While I have growing interests in health economic and infectious disease modelling, my current focus lies in mixed methods research, knowledge synthesis, and epidemiological analysis.
+I am actively engaged in knowledge translation (KT) and knowledge mobilization (KMb) efforts to bridge research with policy and practice, ensuring that evidence informs real-world decision-making.

-In addition to my work in infectious diseases, I have a longstanding interest in allergy and clinical immunology, particularly in the areas of paediatric allergy and immunology, allergen immunotherapy, and the health economics of allergy medications.
+In addition to my work in infectious diseases, I have a longstanding interest in allergy and clinical immunology, particularly in the areas of anaphylaxis and allergen immunotherapy.
 I am also interested in the pharmacoeconomic evaluation of HIV prevention strategies, including pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP).

 \(~\)